Ashland Bus Rapid Transit

 How to Comment

-We want to hear what riders, residents, business owners and others affected by BRT have to say about the project plans so that we can consider those needs and concerns as we develop more detailed designs of each section of the corridor.
-Concept designs are included for review and comment as an Appendix G.
+The formal comment period for the EA has ended, but Wwe want to hear what riders, residents, business owners and others affected by BRT have to say about the project plans on an ongoing basis so that we can consider those needs and concerns as we develop more detailed designs of each section of the corridor.
+Concept designs are included for review and comment as Appendix G of the EA.

 Chicago Transit Authority